adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 change all the comments.
 Most likely they won't get changed.
 Since they don't run I will never know.
 The next reader will think there is an exception when there isn't.
-You really should have written a test instead of an exception.
-You could also make the name of the method say that is throws and exception.
+You really should have written a test instead of a comment.
+You could also make the name of the method say that it throws an exception.
 That is enough of a side track on why comments suck.

 Now the code utilizing this needs something like the following: